tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 5 -.md

 - It can be shown that, approximately, the closed-loop bandwidth, $\omega_{BW}$ equals the frequency at which the open-loop magnitude response is between -6 and -7.5 dB if the open-loop phase response is between -135deg and -225deg.
 ![700](Attachments/Pasted%20image%2020240426012544.png)

+# Systems with time delay
+- Delay between the commanded response (reference signal) and the start of the output respo